Kingtilon1/medscribeai/README.md

 ## 🔒 Privacy & Compliance

 MedScribeAI is designed with HIPAA compliance in mind.
 Please consult with your compliance team before deploying in a clinical setting.

+# License

+All rights reserved.

+Copyright © Tilon 2025

+Unauthorized copying, distribution, modification, or use of this code, in whole or in part, is strictly prohibited without prior written permission from the author.